kunaal0l/barrel_shifter/README.md

 ## Project Overview

-This repository demonstrates the implementation of barrel shifters using two different Verilog modeling approaches:
+This repository contains two barrel shifter implementations using different Verilog modeling approaches:
 - **4×1 Barrel Shifter**: Implemented using **Dataflow modeling**
 - **8×1 Barrel Shifter**: Implemented using **Behavioral modeling**

-The project showcases when and why behavioral design becomes more practical and maintainable compared to dataflow modeling as circuit complexity increases.
+This project explores when and why behavioral design becomes more practical and maintainable compared to dataflow modeling as circuit complexity increases.

 ## What is a Barrel Shifter?